Introducing

 I take pride in building software that is understandable, verifiable, and durable.

-I enjoy reading and working from specifications, and I value precision in both implementation and communication.
+I enjoy reading, writing, and working from specifications.
+I also value precision in both implementation and communication.
 Writing tests and documentation is not a chore for me; it is part of the engineering process and a way to make systems trustworthy for future developers, including myself.

 I prefer simple, explicit designs over clever ones, and I aim to leave codebases in a better state than I found them.